Worms & worming: protecting your dog

 Are natural wormers effective?

-No: there's no proof that garlic, diatomaceous earth or "natural" preparations get rid of worms (ESCCAP GL1, 2025 consensus).
-Worse still, garlic is toxic to dogs.
-The only reliable protocol remains a wormer chosen by the vet according to the dog and its risk.
+No: there's no evidence that garlic, diatomaceous earth or "natural" preparations clear worms.
+Worse, garlic is toxic to dogs.
+The only reliable approach remains a wormer chosen by the vet according to the dog and his risk.

 Are dog worms dangerous for children?

-Some roundworms are zoonoses: a child can get infected by swallowing eggs picked up by hand (soil, sandpit).
-The risk stays low with a few simple habits: pick up droppings quickly, wash hands, cover the sandpit, and keep the dog's worming up to date.
-It's no reason to keep the child away from the dog, just to put calm hygiene in place (CDC; ESCCAP).
+Some roundworms can pass from dog to child: a child can become infected by swallowing eggs picked up on their hands (soil, sandpit).
+The risk stays low with a few simple habits: pick up the poo quickly, wash hands, cover the sandpit, and keep the dog's worming up to date.
+That's no reason to keep the child away from the dog, just to stick to these hygiene habits (CDC; ESCCAP).